 A higher water resistance rating means you can use it for swimming or snorkeling, as well as fishing.
-And if you’re interested in diving, you’ll need to look for a watch that is rated for diving.
+And if you’re interested in diving, you’ll need to look through our affordable dive watches guide.

 Similar to water resistance, you want a sport watch composed of materials that can handle the outdoor elements.
 That includes a case that’s water resistant, as already mentioned.